Nass-Noori/t5-imdb-sentiment-classification/README.md

 T5 is pretrained purely as a text-to-text model — every task it has ever seen (translation, summarization, QA) is framed as "input text in, output text out."
 Rather than bolting a classification head onto the encoder and throwing away that pretraining objective, this project keeps the model in its native generation mode and fine-tunes it to emit the label as a word.

-This is not the "correct" way to solve binary sentiment classification — a `T5ForSequenceClassification`-style head, or a smaller encoder-only model like DistilBERT, would almost certainly be faster to train and just as accurate for a task this simple.
-The point of this project is to explore what fine-tuning a generative model looks like end-to-end: tokenization of both inputs _and_ targets, generation-based evaluation instead of a softmax + argmax, and the failure modes that come with it (see [Methodology notes](#methodology-notes) below).
-That trade-off is intentional and discussed further in [Results & Discussion](#results--discussion).
+The point of this project is to explore what fine-tuning a generative model looks like end-to-end: tokenization of both inputs _and_ targets, generation-based evaluation instead of a softmax + argmax, and the failure modes that come with it.

 ## Full fine-tuning vs. LoRA